- Also Known As:

 One serious complication of lupus is lupus nephritis, a condition characterized by inflammation of the kidneys, which can lead to protein in the urine, high blood pressure, and kidney failure.
-It occurs when the autoantibodies bind to antigens and become deposited in the kidneys.
+It occurs when autoantibodies bind to antigens that have been deposited in the kidneys.
 In the evaluation of someone with lupus nephritis, a high level (titer) of anti-dsDNA is generally associated with ongoing inflammation and damage to the kidneys.

 The anti-double stranded DNA (anti-dsDNA) test is used to help diagnose lupus (systemic lupus erythematosus, SLE) in a person who has a positive result on a test for antinuclear antibody (ANA) and has clinical signs and symptoms that suggest lupus.

-The anti-dsDNA test may be used to monitor the severity of the disease in a person who has been diagnosed with lupus.
+The anti-dsDNA test may be used to assess disease activity in a person who has been diagnosed with lupus.
 Those with lupus often have flare-ups in which symptoms worsen and then subside.
 An increased anti-dsDNA level may be seen prior to and during these flare-ups.
 In particular, this test may be used to monitor lupus nephritis, a serious complication of lupus that can cause kidney damage and inflammation.
 This can lead to protein in the urine, high blood pressure, and kidney failure.
-It occurs when the autoantibodies bind to antigens and become deposited in the kidneys.
+It occurs when the autoantibodies bind to antigens that have been deposited in the kidneys.

 When is it ordered?